 Transportation fare, entrance fees and lunch for you and guide are NOT included in the guide fee.

-Direct payment will be occurred in CASH on the spot on the day of the tour.
+Direct payment for tickets, lunch and others will be occurred in CASH on the spot on the day of the tour.

 Transportation approx. JPY6,000 per person plus same amount for guide